 Autism therapy is designed to decrease the behavioral and developmental issues that come with autism and autism spectrum disorders.
 Its purpose is to make a better, more independent life for individuals with autism.
-Autism therapy is usually designed to fit each individual person’s needs, and usually begins in early childhood.
+Autism therapy is usually designed to fit each individual person’s needs and usually begins in early childhood.

-As a developmental disorder that lasts throughout a person’s life, autism is diagnosed based on a myriad of behavioral symptoms which include specific interests, repetitive and/or obsessive behaviors, and an unusual reactions to sensory stimulation.
+As a developmental disorder that lasts throughout a person’s life, autism is diagnosed based on a myriad of behavioral symptoms which include specific interests, repetitive and/or obsessive behaviors, and unusual reactions to sensory stimulation.

-The most effective means of bettering an autistic child’s quality of life is to start autism therapy as soon as it is detected within children.
-Most children with autism benefit from autism therapy, and some may even gain enough skills by going to therapy to assimilate into a traditional school.
-The most effective therapies focus on developing the social, cognitive and communication skills of autistic children and teens.
+The most effective means of bettering an autistic child’s quality of life is to start therapy as soon as it is detected within children.
+Most children with autism benefit from therapy, and some may even gain enough skills by going to therapy to assimilate into a traditional school.
+The most effective therapies focus on developing the social, cognitive, and communication skills of autistic children and teens.